 The project involves restoring the ground to first floor flight and then blending in the top three floors in a manner that will suit the period of the property.

-The project has already been started so we will continue from the stage the project is at.
+The project had already been started so we will continue from the stage the project was at before we became involved.

 Initial survey and findings.